College Level Examination Program (CLEP)

 How does CLEP work?

 - Review the 33 exams within the University Policy Handbook and decide which test you are interested in taking.
-Make sure to contact your academic counselor to verify that content is needed as a program requirement.
+Make sure to contact your Student Services Advisor to verify that content is needed as a program requirement.

 - Contact your closest CLEP center and make an appointment to take the exam.

 - Study!
 Study!
 Study!
 Remember that you have to earn the minimum score listed below in order to earn the credit, so it is important to be prepared.

 - Take your test and submit your scores for transfer evaluation!

 Information is posted on this site to make it easy and convenient to assess your testing options.
 However, your Enrollment Counselor is always available to assist and guide you through the process.

 Be sure to contact your advisor to make sure this testing option is the best option for your educational situation.